 Imp & Maker are proud supporters, and avid fundraisers for Farm Africa.
 Farm Africa is an innovative charity that reduces poverty in rural eastern Africa by helping farmers grow more, sell more and sell for more: helping farmers to not only boost yields, but also gain access to markets, and add value to their produce.

-Imp & Maker will donate £2.50 from every hamper sold to the charity Farm Africa to support sustainable farming in eastern Africa.
+Imp & Maker will donate £2.50 from every hamper worth over £100 sold to the charity Farm Africa to support sustainable farming in eastern Africa.
 Registered charity number 326901.

 Photographer Credit - Farm Africa / Jon Spaull